Guillaume Lo-A-Njoe: Biography

 Lo-A-Njoe has Nepalese, Indian and Chinese ancestry.
 His ancestors moved to Surinam, a former Dutch colony, now known as Suriname.
 His parents immigrated to the Netherlands in 1937, and Lo-A-Njoe was born in Amsterdam later that year.
 He lived through the Second World War as a young child.
 From 1953 to 1958, Lo-A-Njoe studied fine art and painting at the Amsterdam Kunstnijverheidsschool (School of Applied Arts), a predecessor to the Gerrit Rietveld Academie.

 In 1958, Lo-A-Njoe received the Koninklijke Subsidie voor de Vrije Schilderkunst (Royal Subsidy for Fine Art Painting) to encourage young promising artists.
 Later that year, he had his first exhibition at Café Eijlders: a large venue at the Leidseplein in Amsterdam, which is famous for its artistic ambiance and clientele.

 During the 1960s and 70s, he made many study trips in Europe and lived in the United States and Suriname.
 He also travelled to India, Morocco, Mexico and the Caribbean for inspiration.

-Lo-A-Njoe's art is present in museums worldwide: the Municipal Museum of Mexico City; Stedelijk Museum in Amsterdam; Cobra Museum for Modern Art in Amstelveen; Gemeentemuseum Den Haag in The Hague; Surinaams Museum in Paramaribo; het Curaçaosch Museum in the Dutch Caribbean; the state art collection of the Netherlands (Rijksdienst voor het Cultureel Erfgoed); among others.
+Lo-A-Njoe's art is present in museums worldwide: the Municipal Museum of Mexico City; Stedelijk Museum in Amsterdam; Cobra Museum for Modern Art in Amstelveen; Kunstmuseum Den Haag in The Hague; Surinaams Museum in Paramaribo; het Curaçaosch Museum in the Dutch Caribbean; the state art collection of the Netherlands (Rijksdienst voor het Cultureel Erfgoed); among others.